leander-42/leander-42.github.io/README.md

 My name is Leander Rankwiler.
 I work as scientific collaborator at the Institute for Public Sector Transformation in Bern.
 I hold a Master's degree in Data Science from BFH in Bern, Switzerland, where I completed my thesis titled:  **"Evaluating Bias in German and Dutch NLP Models"**.
 This work was conducted under the supervision of [Prof. Dr. Mascha Kurpicz-Briki](https://www.bfh.ch/de/ueber-die-bfh/personen/diqa4uibb7gl/).

 The thesis is part of the broader [European Research Project on Biases in AI](https://www.biasproject.eu/), which aims to uncover and mitigate the inherent biases that exist within current language models.
-The resulting paper can be found [here](https://aclanthology.org/2024.swisstext-1.11.pdf).
+The resulting paper can be found on [aclanthology](https://aclanthology.org/2024.swisstext-1.11/).
 The code is published on [github](https://github.com/BFH-AMI/BIAS) and a meta description of the code can be found on [arxiv](https://arxiv.org/abs/2407.18689).

 [Google scholar](https://scholar.google.com/citations?user=8ixNAFkAAAAJ&hl=de&oi=ao)
 [Linkedin](https://www.linkedin.com/in/leander-rankwiler-4a0a2a89)